-Prior to international travel, HLS students should be sure to do the following:
+Prior to international travel, HLS students must:

-- Register the trip in the Harvard Travel Registry.
-This enables the University to locate you quickly and provide assistance in the event of an emergency (i.e., natural disaster, civil unrest, etc.).
 Registering is required for all students traveling under Harvard auspices and strongly recommended for everyone.
+This enables the University to locate you quickly and provide assistance in the event of an emergency.
 Students should create a profile in the Travel Registry and then record their specific trip information and make sure the information stays up-to-date.
 Be sure to record the complete dates you will be abroad, including adjacent travel before and after your program of study or central destination.

 - Review, sign and return the appropriate Assumption of Risk form.

 Students traveling abroad for academic or professional reasons are covered at no cost to themselves by Harvard Travel Assist, a program that provides 24-hour worldwide emergency medical and security evacuation services.
 Please note that this program is a supplement to, not a substitute for, health insurance.

 - Obtain the necessary passport and visa.